aayushbansal/PixelNet/README.md

 ## Python Codes

-[Xinlei](https://www.cs.cmu.edu/~xinleic) wrote a version of code in [Python](https://github.com/endernewton/PixelNet) as well.
+The amazing [Xinlei Chen](https://www.cs.cmu.edu/~xinleic) wrote a version of code in [Python](https://github.com/endernewton/PixelNet) as well and wrote the GPU implementation of sampling layer.
 Check it out.
 We have not tested that extensively.
+It would be great if you could help us test that :)